MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/01-analyze-text.md

     - **Responsible AI Notice**: Agree.
 1. Select **Review + create**, then select **Create** to provision the resource.
 1. Wait for deployment to complete, and then go to the deployed resource.
-1. View the **Keys and Endpoint** page.
+1. View the **Keys and Endpoint** page in the **Resource Management** section.
 You will need the information on this page later in the exercise.

 ## Prepare to develop an app in Visual Studio Code